• About Carmen

 P A C K I N G:

 I am a huge neat freak, and extremely particular.
-I keep Elle’s luggage organized with (drumroll sound effect) Glade Storage gallon bags.
+I keep Elle’s luggage organized with (drumroll sound effect) Glad Storage gallon bags.
 I label each bag with a day of the week.
 Then, fill each bag with a complete outfit from head to toe.
 By doing this, I know Elle’s look for each day, and it cuts down on time spent getting dressed.
 Of course, with babies it’s likely they’ll need more than one outfit per day.
 So, I include additional Ziploc bags labeled: pajamas, onesies, and extras.

 C H E C K – I N: